angiet642/DogTracker/README.md

 ### Verification
-To verify our system, we will first verify the functionality of each module.
+To verify our system, we will first verify the functionality of each module before methodically combining things into our final system.
 The steps are outlined below.

 Before final PCB comes back:
 - [x] Upload basic Blink code to M4 Feather Board